A quintessential romantic hideaway beautifully finished in a contemporary country style nestled on the edge of the magnificent Milne Graden Estate.

 A comfortable super king bed will bring a little luxury to those weekend lie-ins, while premium products from Neom Organics will start you on your wellbeing journey.

-Sitting room with two seater sofa, wood burner (logs are provided), flat screen TV with DVD player.
+Sitting room with two-seater sofa, wood burner (ample supply of provided), Smart TV with DVD player.
 Small table with dining space for two.

 Kitchen with stainless steel electric oven and ceramic hob, integrated 3/4 dishwasher, refrigerator with small freezer box (no additional freezer facility is provided), and microwave.
 There is an external utility room with a sink and washing machine/dryer.